 Privacy Policy

-Your privacy is important to us, and it is the policy of Deacon Health and its affiliates (“Deacon Health”) to respect your privacy regarding any information we may collect while operating our website at www.deaconhealth.com (the “Site”) and the [Deacon Health] [care.deaconhealth.app] browser-based application.
-The Site and Application shall be referred to collectively as the “Services.””
-This Privacy Policy discloses how we collect, use, communicate, disclose, and make use of personal information of Site visitors and users of our Services, whether through the Site or our Mobile Apps (collectively “Users”), and applies solely to the information that we collect through the Services, including through our Navigators (defined below).
+Your privacy is important to us, and it is the policy of Deacon Health and its affiliates (“Deacon Health”) to respect your privacy regarding any information we may collect while coordinating your health.
+For coordination of your health our Care Coordinators may collect data on proprietary technology platform or through other electronic means and they shall be referred to collectively as the “Services.”
+This Privacy Policy outlines how we collect, use, communicate, disclose, and make use of personal information.
+It applies exclusively to information gathered through our Services, including through our Care Coordinators (defined below).
 This Privacy Policy does not address personal information that you provide to us in other contexts (e.g., through a business relationship not handled through the Services).

 Acceptance of Privacy Policy